 Good nutrition is the foundation of good health.
 Food can be used as medicine because the true purpose of food is to provide information to the body so that it can function in the way it is designed to function.
-Food as medicine is the most trending approach in healthcare field; however, it is not a new concept.
+Food as medicine is the most trending approach in the healthcare field; however, it is not a new concept.
 One of the most famous quotes by Hippocrates around 400 B.C.
-“Let food be thy medicine and medicine be thy food” was an inspiration to current food as medicine movement.
+“Let food be thy medicine and medicine be thy food” was an inspiration to the current food as medicine movement.
 Many ancient medicine fields including Ayurveda and Chinese medicine has focused on using food as medicine for thousands of years.
-Using household remedies for healing common health issues is a common practice in many parts of world.
+Using household remedies for healing common health issues is a common practice in many parts of the world.

-A healthy diet plays a role on how we express our genes.
+A healthy diet plays a role in how we express our genes.
 Nutrigenomics is a science of focusing on how nutrition impacts our genes.
 A balanced diet can have a protective effect on genes by turning them on and off.
 Food provides information to the entire body and mind; it is a biochemical messenger to our entire system.
 What we eat can impact on sending positive messages to our genes.

 Growing research supports that the type of food we eat is not only important for our physical health but can influence our mental health and mood.
-Fresh fruits and vegetables are rich in brain, neurotransmitter and mood protective compounds like antioxidants and phytochemicals.
+Fresh fruits and vegetables are rich in the brain, neurotransmitters, and mood protective compounds like antioxidants and phytochemicals.
 Omega 3 fats are the building blocks of happy neurotransmitters.
 Hence, a balanced diet rich in vegetables, fruits, healthy fats is extremely important for better mental health.

-Food nourishes our body, mind and soul.
+Food nourishes our body, mind, and soul.
 In addition to focusing on what we are eating; it is also important to pay attention to how and when we eat our meals and how we prepare our meals.
 It is important to understand your bio-individuality.
-We all are unique in our body needs, food preferences and cultures.
+We all are unique in our body needs, food preferences, and cultures.
 It is important to make small changes gradually as it can help make a long-lasting health benefit.

 Top 10 guidelines to use whole foods as medicine:

 - Eat real, unprocessed foods: Food in its most natural form is the best source of nutrients.
-Eat nutrient dense foods that are full of vitamins, minerals and phytonutrients to support your health.
+Eat nutrient-dense foods that are full of vitamins, minerals, and phytonutrients to support your health.
 Minimize intake of processed and packaged foods.
 While choosing a product; look for minimal ingredients and no added preservatives.

-- Choose non-GMO / organic foods: Organic foods reduces our exposure to pesticides and additives which can have harmful effect on our gut bacteria and overall health.
+- Choose non-GMO / organic foods: Organic foods reduces our exposure to pesticides and additives which can have a harmful effect on our gut bacteria and overall health.

-- Eat a wider variety: Eating a variety of foods provides adequate nutrition to support various metabolic functions in body.
+- Eat a wider variety: Eating a variety of foods provides adequate nutrition to support various metabolic functions in the body.
 Eating local and seasonal foods is beneficial to add more variety and reduce exposure to preservatives and/or ripening agents.

 5. Include good quality proteins: Good quality proteins help maintain stable blood sugars.
-Choose high quality meat products, wild caught fish, sprouted lentils, beans and nuts as your protein choices.
+Choose high-quality meat products, wild-caught fish, sprouted lentils, beans, and nuts as your protein choices.

-7. Feed your good bacteria: Our gut bacteria play a crucial role in our immune function, mood and overall health and well-being.
-Consuming probiotic rich foods like fermented foods have been associated with greater health benefits.
-Include Sauerkraut, Kimchi, fermented coconut yogurt and low sugar kombucha in your diet to provide these beneficial bacteria.
+7. Feed your good bacteria: Our gut bacteria play a crucial role in our immune function, mood, and overall health and well-being.
+Consuming probiotic-rich foods like fermented foods have been associated with greater health benefits.
+Include Sauerkraut, Kimchi, fermented coconut yogurt, and low sugar kombucha in your diet to provide these beneficial bacteria.

 9. Spice it up: Many herbs and spices are powerful modulators of inflammation as well as adds flavor to the food.
-Ginger, turmeric, parsley, cilantro, garlic, oregano all have beneficial effects on reducing inflammation and digestion as well provide phytonutrients to detoxify and prevent chronic diseases.
+Ginger, turmeric, parsley, cilantro, garlic, oregano all have beneficial effects on reducing inflammation and digestion as well as provide phytonutrients to detoxify and prevent chronic diseases.
 Include these foods in your cooking.